raspberrypilearning/astronaut-reaction-times/en/step_1.md

 --- /no-print ---

 --- print-only ---
 When the game starts, Tim will shout "GO!"
-Press the spacebar as fast as you can, and see how far the ISS would have traveled in the time it took you to react.
+Press the space bar as fast as you can, and see how far the ISS would have travelled in the time it took you to react.

 ![full game](images/full-game.png]